-Grammarly has its own dedicated app for macOS that you can download on the How cool is this?
+Grammarly has its own dedicated app for macOS that you can download on the

 Here’s a complete guide to using Grammarly for Mac, how to check for grammar mistakes with it, run reports, and scan for plagiarism.